Frank Lloyd Wright

 Potentially eligible as a contributing resource

 This is a 2-story single-family residence in the Prairie School style built in 1913.
+The building is rectangular in plan.
 The structural system is masonry.
 The foundation is poured concrete.
 Exterior walls are original brick.
 The building has a hip roof clad in replacement asphalt shingles.
 There is one rear, exterior, brick chimney.
 Windows are original wood, 1-light casements.
 Insulated glass planes installed within original frames on first floor in 2009.
 There are 20 art glass windows on the second floor.
 There is a single-story, full-span veranda.

 * Date source: Village of Oak Park building permit archives.